Tonyslogic/comparetout-doc/README.md

 This area captures the key characteristics of an inverter, capacity and losses for the various conversions, the number of ports (for solar panels) and the minimum excess required before battery charging will happen.

 All of this information should be abailable from the manufacturer specification.
-A food round trip estimation for loss is 20%.
+A good round trip estimation for loss is 20%.

 Inverter names need to be unique within a usage.
 The inverter name is used to connect panels and batteries to the house.